poggenpower/mqtt_exporter/README.md

       - Same as Counter, but working with absolute numbers received from MQTT.
 Which is far more common, than sending the diff in each publish.
       - e.g. a network counter or a rain sensor
     - **Enum:**
-      - is a metric type not so common, details can be found in the [openmetrics docs](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) and [python client code](https://github.com/prometheus/client_python/blob/9a24236695c9ad47f9dc537a922a6d1333d8d093/prometheus_client/metrics.py#L640-L698).
+      - is a metric type not so common, details can be found in the [OpenMetrics docs](https://github.com/OpenObservability/OpenMetrics/blob/main/specification/OpenMetrics.md#stateset) and [Python client code](https://github.com/prometheus/client_python/blob/9a24236695c9ad47f9dc537a922a6d1333d8d093/prometheus_client/metrics.py#L640-L698).
       - Allows to track as state by a know set of strings describing the state, e.g. `on/off` or `high/medium/low`
       - Common sources would be a light switch oder a door lock.
 - Comprehensive rewriting for topic, value/payload and labels